 On February 3, 2004, the Commission issued its order on rehearing and clarification of the November 14 Order.
 106 FERC ¶ 61,099 (2004) ("February 3 Order").
 In that order, the Commission accepted requests for rehearing filed by Williams and the ISO and permitted the ISO to incorporate Issue No. 9 into the preparatory rerun.
-The Commission also granted the ISO's request to modify the at P 21.
+The Commission also granted the ISO's request to modify the deadline for the completion of the preparatory rerun to "as soon as possible."
+Id. at P 21.
 Finally, the Commission required the ISO to report to it on a monthly basis, beginning on February 10, the status of the preparatory rerun and the dates that it then expected to complete both the preparatory and refund reruns.